croberson94/simply-ctext/README.md

 # simply-ctext
-A text editor built using the C programming language that provides a convenient way to create/modify c programming files.
+A text editor built using the C programming language that provides a convenient way to create/modify local files.
 ## Overview

 ## Features